 But you need to be careful when choosing a broker because not all of them are the same.
 They might not truly know what the insurance plan offers and only push the plan that they get the most commission on.
 If you want us to recommend a good insurance broker, fill out this form.

-How to Cancel Cigna Global Insurance
+How to Cancel Cigna Healthcare Insurance

 Within the first 14 days of purchasing a Cignal Global plan, you can receive a full refund as long as no claims have been made during this period.

 After the 14-day cool-off period, the customer can terminate the policy and end coverage by giving at least seven days notice in writing.
-To cancel, simply contact Cignal Global at [email protected]
+To cancel, simply contact Cignal Global at [email protected].

 If you cancel your insurance after the cool-off period, note that you’ll be charged for the period of coverage.